 Yes, you can always finance your education on your own via loans, grants, scholarships, or even part-time employment.

-How do I save money when study abroad?
+How do I save money when studying abroad?

-The following are the ways to save money as a students:
+The following are the ways to save money as a student:

 >Keep track of the exchange rate